hernanrazo/twitter_bot/README.md

 The tweet topic prediction feature uses latent dirichlet allocation to extract topics from tweets.
 The model for this feature takes the dirichlet distribution as a feature vector and transfers it to a standard gradient descent classification algorithm.
 For more details on how I actually trained the model used in this bot, Take a look at [my other repo where I show the actual training script.](https://github.com/hrazo7/LDA-tweet-classification) Code in that repo was adapted from [this repo by Marc Kelechava](https://github.com/marcmuon/nlp_yelp_review_unsupervised).
 [Marc's Medium article](https://towardsdatascience.com/unsupervised-nlp-topic-models-as-a-supervised-learning-input-cf8ee9e5cf28) also goes into a bit more detail.
 The original authors of this method where the LDA distribution is used as a feature vector for another classification algorithm are Xuan-Hieu Phan, Le-Minh Nguyen, and Susumu Horiguchi.
 Their paper can be found [here](http://gibbslda.sourceforge.net/fp224-phan.pdf).

 To obtain tweets, this bot uses a combination of twitter streams and iteration of user timelines.
-The twitter stream method obtains up to 1200 streams in one iteration.
+The twitter stream method obtains up to 1200 entries in one iteration.
 The user timelines method gets the single latest tweet from the friends of the authenticated user for each iteration.
 Both methods return the posting time, source stream (custom feature), status id, user id, screen name, status text, number of likes, number of retweets, and favorited boolean for each tweet object.
 All this information is stored in the database with schema:

 |createdAt        | sourceStream   | statusID | userID | screenName  | tweetText   | numLikes | numRetweets | favorited|
 |-----------------|----------------|----------|--------|-------------|-------------|----------|-------------|----------|